tseung94/Google_Capstone_SQL/README.md

 Out of the available data, I chose "dailyActivity_merged.csv", "sleepDay_merged.csv", and "weightLogInfo_merged.csv" to use for this analysis.

 ## Process
-Before importing the three datasets into Bigquery, I had to change the format of the dates in "sleepDay_merged.csv", and "weightLogInfo_merged.csv" into standard “yyyy-mm-dd" format.
+Before importing the three datasets into Bigquery, I had to change the format of the dates in "sleepDay_merged.csv", and "weightLogInfo_merged.csv" into standard “yyyy-mm-dd" format using Excel format.

+I checked for any duplicate values in "dailyActivity_merged.csv" by checking to see if any Id and ActivityDate have repeated entries.

+'''
+SELECT Id, ActivityDate, COUNT(*)
+FROM bellabeat-sql.Bellabeat_data.daily_activity
+GROUP BY Id, ActivityDate
+HAVING COUNT(*) > 1
+'''

+No results were returned, confirming that there are no duplicated rows in the database.

 ### Cleaning & Transformation
 https://github.com/Tayyaba-Abro/Google-Case-Study-Bellabeat-Smart-Device-Usage?tab=readme-ov-file